Testicular pain evaluation

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

-- Orchitis: Inflammation of the testicles
+- Orchitis: Inflammation of the testicles.

-- Prostatitis: Inflammation of the prostate, a gland located between the bladder and the penis
+- Prostatitis: Inflammation of the prostate, a gland located between the bladder and the penis.

-- Testicular cancer: A disease that occurs when cancerous cells develop in the testicles
+- Testicular cancer: A disease that occurs when cancerous cells develop in the testicles.

 - Medication to reduce inflammation and pain